All 7 Superman Movies in Order

 Publicity Stunt Or Not, The Death of Superman Changed Everything

-Two years after Superman’s incredible battle with Zod destroyed Metropolis, the loss of life and collateral damage angers a lot of people.
-One is Bruce Wayne who formulates a plan to end Superman’s reign on Earth and almost succeeds.
-Lex Luthor on the other hand launches his vendetta against Superman.
+Two years after Superman’s incredible battle with Zod destroyed Metropolis, the loss of life and collateral damage angered a lot of people.
+One is Bruce Wayne, who formulates a plan to end Superman’s reign on Earth and almost succeeds.
+Lex Luthor, on the other hand, launches his vendetta against Superman.

 Justice League

-Possibly one of Superman’s most controversial films yet, this movie was released to a lot of criticism from fans and critics alike.
-Zack Snyder left the film during post-production after his daughter’s death and Joss Whedon took over.
-He heavily rewrote and reshot the film in several scenes and created a hostile work environment which is one of the reasons why the quality of the film is subpar, to say, the least.
+Possibly one of Superman’s most controversial films yet, this movie was released to much criticism from fans and critics alike.
+Zack Snyder left the film during post-production after his daughter’s death, and Joss Whedon took over.
+He heavily rewrote and reshot the film in several scenes and created a hostile work environment, which is one of the reasons why the quality of the film is subpar, to say the least.
 I won’t go into the events of this movie because most fans prefer the Snyder cut of the Justice League, released in 2021.

 Snyder Justice league